docker/compose/CONTRIBUTING.md

 running `tox -e pre-commit` or by following the [pre-commit install guide](http://pre-commit.com/#install).

-To run the style checks at any time run `tox -e pre-commit`.
+To run the style checks at any time run `dobi lint`.

 ## Submitting a pull request